atlopes/xml/xml-serializer.md

 # XMLSerializer
 A VFP class to serialize an XML document into a VFP object, back and forth.
 It may also be used to serialize an arbitrary VFP object (or an object fragment) into an XML document.

 A serialized VFP object is based in the Empty class.
-Besides being filled with the original XML source data, to the VFP object a group of XML metadata properties are added.
-These properties will allow to re-serialize the data in XML without loss.
+Besides being filled with the original XML source data, a group of XML metadata properties is addedto the VFP object .
+These properties will allow to re-serialize the data into XML without loss.

 Data elements can be accessed like a regular VFP object, by following its hierarchy, and the stored values are always of type Character.